juliemturner/juliemturner.github.io/content/post/widget-wrangler/index.md

 ## Introducing Widget Wrangler

 Today my colleague [Bob German](https://twitter.com/Bob1German) and I are pleased to announce a new, light-weight JavaScript library for managing widgets called the Widget Wrangler.
 It's available now [on Github](https://github.com/Widget-Wrangler/ww) for your widget wrangling pleasure.
-It's also part of the new [JavaScript Core](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.JavaScript) in the January 2015 release of Microsoft's [OfficeDev Patterns and Practices](https://github.com/OfficeDev/PnP) library (hence the file name _pnp-ww.js_).

 Widget Wrangler:

 * Helps avoid interference with the hosting page and other widgets